 In Spring 2019, Club members Charles “CB” Garrett IV ’19, Cody Barbuto ’19 and Kyle Liotta ’20 published a research paper in conjunction with Dr. Paul on how minor league baseball player Tim Tebow affected attendance for teams during the 2017 season.
 The paper, titled “Celebrity Attraction in the Minors: The Case of Tim Tebow,” was published in the Journal of Economics and Finance.
 Tebow played for the Syracuse Mets during the 2019 season.

 “Having a Sabermetrics club at Syracuse is important as it allows for students to study in-depth advanced baseball statistics to create a better understanding of the game and of player value,” Paul said.
-“Students will learn the origins and uses of the current crop of sabermetric statistics and we will discuss and debate their usage.
+“Students will learn the origins and uses of sabermetric statistics and then discuss and debate their usage.
 The goal of the club is to inform and encourage the use of advanced baseball statistics for a variety of uses in the industry.”

 Check out the video by NCC (Newhouse Communications Center) News featuring the SPM Sabermetrics club and its passion for baseball statistics.

 Basketball Analytics Club

 The Syracuse University Basketball Analytics Club concluded its fifth year in 2020-2021 with more than 40 members who strive to uncover fascinating statistical trends in basketball through research as well as maintaining a fun environment to discuss and debate all things basketball.